Thank you for your interest in the TIS .

 Here you can stipulate the colours that the product uses and also the frequency that the colours change.
 If your venue has a certain colour scheme, then you can add those colours here, removing any others that you do not require.

 This settings to allow you to set the default colours for the BEAM lights to use.
 Very useful if you have set colours for your venue.
-The default is set to the base colours.
+If you REM these out by adding // in front of the setting the default colors will be used, i.e

 This settings to allow you to set the default colours for the LASER lights to use.
 Very useful if you have set colours for your venue.
-The default is set to the base colours.
+If you REM these out by adding // in front of the setting the default colors will be used, i.e

 This settings to allow you to set the default colours for the WASH lights to use.
 Very useful if you have set colours for your venue.
-The default is set to the base colours.
+If you REM these out by adding // in front of the setting the default colors will be used, i.e

 This settings to allow you to set the default colours for the SPOT lights to use.
 Very useful if you have set colours for your venue.
-The default is set to the base colours.
+If you REM these out by adding // in front of the setting the default colors will be used, i.e

 Prim Beams (Y/N): - You can either have the beam lights on show or when set to N, the beams will not be visible only the projector light on the floor.
 If you change this setting please re rez the beams via the Configuration Menu.